meteor-useraccounts/meteor/packages/accounts-identity/README.md

 ### `Accounts.identity.getIdentities()`

-Returns the identities that can be used to login to the current user's account.
-Throws an exception if

-* the user is not logged in to an account
+Returns an array of identities that can be used to login to the current user's account.
+If the user is not logged in to an account, throws `Meteor.Error(Accounts.identity.NOT_LOGGED_IN)`.

 Note: The returned identities are intended to be used to support showing the user which identities can login to his account and to allow the user to remove an identity from his account.
-For security reasons, the identities can't be passed to `Accounts.login` or `Accounts.addIdentity` because the current client hasn't authenticate as them.
+For security reasons, the identities can't be passed to `Accounts.identity.login` or `Accounts.identity.addIdentity` because the current client hasn't authenticate as them.
 As an example of the security concern, consider an app that restricts certain access to users who have logged in to an account using an identity from the VerySecure service.
 The victim's account can be logged into using either a VerySecure identity or a LessSecure identity.
 The victim is on a client that he knows is at risk, so he logs in using his LessSecure identity.
-The attacker gains access to the victim's logged in client and calls `Accounts.getIdentities`.
-If the VerySecure identity that is returned can be passed to `Accounts.login` then the attacker can gain the associated privileged access.
+The attacker gains access to the victim's logged in client and calls `Accounts.identity.getIdentities`.
+If the VerySecure identity that is returned can be passed to `Accounts.identity.login` then the attacker can gain the associated privileged access.
 The attacker _can_ remove the VerySecure identity from the account, thereby denying the victim privileged access.
 However, the victim can presumably re-authenticate and re-add the VerySecure identity, or have an administrator do so.
 Also, we must allow a user to remove an identity that he can't authenticate as so that he has a way to remove an identity added by an attacker or one over which he has lost control.

 ### `Accounts.identity.removeIdentity(identity)`